-McGill University Health Center (MUHC) (Montreal Children's Hospital, Montreal General Hospital).
-Medical Genetics, pediatrics and adults: 514-412-4427

-(Note: The Medical Genetics Service of the MUHC only sees adults with the more serious (vascular) or rare cases of Ehlers-Danlos syndromes, and not the most common form, i.e. hypermobile EDS type.
-They have a form to determine if you qualify or not (ask for the form at genetics@muhc.mcgill.ca).
+- McGill University Health Center (MUHC) (Montreal Children's Hospital, Montreal General Hospital).
+Medical Genetics, pediatrics and adults: 514-412-4427 genetics@muhc.mcgill.ca (Note: For adults, the Medical Genetics Service of the MUHC only sees those with the more serious (vascular) or rare cases of Ehlers-Danlos syndromes, and not the most common form, i.e. hypermobile EDS type.
+See this referral form to determine if you qualify or not. - CHUM(Centre hospitalier universitaire de Montréal, Internal medicine, Dre Camille Laflamme.
+For diagnosis or already diagnosed.
+Referral form.
+Telephone : 514-890-8370